richbl/rust-watchfile-remote/README.md

 4. Note that nothing appears to be happening.
 That's good: nothing should be happening, as this executable is simply looping through a 5-minute wait, and then quietly copying a file up to the receiving server
 5. To confirm that the executable is running, on a Unix-like machine type `ps -ef | grep -i watch` and you should see the `watchfile-remote-sender` executable running

+#### Editing the Sender TOML File

+The `watchfile-remote-sender` executable is configured through the following values, editable via the `watchfile-remote-sender.toml` file:

+    [app]
+      watchfile_name = "the-watchfile"                   # the name of the file to be passed between machines watchfile_dir = "/home/user/rust-watchfile-remote" # the full path to this executable resend_attempts = 4                                # max attempts at SFTP resend before exiting
+      resend_interval = 15                               # interval (in secs) between resend attempts
+      sleep_interval = 300                               # interval (in secs) to send the watchfile to the receiver

+    [receiver]
+      username = "username_here"             # remote server account username
+      server = "yourdomain.com"              # remote server domain name
+      password = "use_ssh_keys"              # password OR keep as default to "use_ssh_keys"
+      ssh_key = "/home/user/.ssh/id_ed25519" # full path to ssh certificate
+      dir = "/home/user/watchfile-remote"    # full path to receiver executable on server

 ### The Receiver

 The receiver component is a remote computer not on the local LAN (typically a remote web server, or similar machine to which you have access).
 Its role will be to periodically watch for modifications to a "heartbeat" file (called `the-watchfile`) sent by the sender.